NuevoFoundation/workshops/content/python-turtle/_index.md

 ### Tip

 The `x` and  `y` in the `turtle.goto()` method are the `x` and `y` coordinates of the turtle.
-We want to change the `x`, `y` coordinates of the turtle from `(0, 0)` which is the default top-left corner, to somewhere a little farther away so that the mandala flower doesn’t cover up part of the honeycomb.
+We want to change the `x`, `y` coordinates of the turtle from `(0, 0)` which is center of the image, to somewhere a little farther away so that the mandala flower doesn’t cover up part of the honeycomb.

 {{% /notice %}}

 To complete this activity, move the turtle to position (300, 300) on the canvas.
+This will move it to the top-right corner.

 <iframe height="600px" width="100%" src="https://repl.it/@nuevofoundation/PythonWithTurtleActivity6?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>